Brisbane Metro: History

-In February 2023, construction began on the 213-metre tunnel beneath Adelaide Street in the CBD, which will provide a connection between North Quay and the King George Square busway station.
+Also in February 2023, construction began on the 213-metre tunnel beneath Adelaide Street in the CBD, which will provide a connection between North Quay and the King George Square busway station.
 The tunnel would connect the South East Busway with the Inner Northern Busway and reduce the number of buses running on city streets.
-Construction was expected to take twelve months.
+Construction was expected to take at least twelve months.